weishi10141993/MuJetAnalysis_LimitSetting/README.md

    source CombineLowMass.sh;
    cd ../..;
    ```
    After this step, combined data cards should appear in Datacards/2020 folder.
-Also the shell script used in step 3 is created.
+Also the shell script used in the next step is created.

 3. Send jobs to run combine for each mass point with combined data cards: